General Program Questions

 How does the BTR program fee waiver work?

-BTR residents commit to teaching in BPS for three years after they graduate; as a financial incentive, BTR waives the $10,000 program cost for graduates who successfully complete this commitment.
+BTR residents commit to teaching in BPS for three years after graduation; as a financial incentive, BTR waives the $10,000 program cost for graduates who successfully complete this commitment.
 Important note: BTR program fees are separate from UMass Boston degree costs.

 For each of the three years of teaching completed, one-third of the $10K program cost is waived.
 Only graduates who do not complete the teaching commitment are billed for program fees—BTR does not ask for an upfront payment from residents.